daveho/CloudCoderWebsite/install/servers.md

 want to use.
 (If you chose a different username, replace `cloudcoder` with that username.)

-Next, create the database cloudcoder will use.  `cloudcoderdb` is a good choice, but you can use any database name.
-Run the command

-	mysql --user=root --pass --execute="create database cloudcoderdb"

-Finally, grant the cloudcoder user account permission to create tables:
+Next, grant the cloudcoder user account permission to create the database:

 	mysql --user=root --pass \
 	--execute="grant all on cloudcoderdb.* to 'cloudcoder'@'localhost'"